This upright yellow-flowering plant, with its distinctive odor, is a classic of the summer border.

 Rutabagas are a cool season root vegetable which can also be used as a fall cover crop.
 The large root is purple and white and the leaves are usually bluish-green.
 It can be boiled, baked, roasted, or mashed, as well as eaten raw in salads.

 Sage is a woody subshrub with silvery green leaves and pale purple flowers that are attractive to butterflies and other pollinators.
-It has been essential for cooking for centuries and is also used as an essential oil.
+It does best in well-drained, sunny locations.
+For centuries, sage has been a popular herb for cooking, and is also used as an essential oil.

-Salsify is a unique root vegetable with grass-like leaves.
-In the spring it produces masses of daisy-like purple flowers followed by large seedheads that resemble dandelion seedheads.
+Salsify is a unique biennial root vegetable with grass-like leaves.
+In the spring it produces masses of daisy-like purple flowers followed by large seedheads that resemble those of dandelions.
 The root is said to taste somewhat like oysters and looks like a white carrot.

 This colorful cool season annual is a charmer in the middle of the flower border during the spring and fall.